MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 - The ID of the target application that stores the Secure Store SSL certificate.

-Result sources can be created at the SharePoint Admin Center level, the site collection level, or the site level.
-In this procedure, you create the result source at the SharePoint Admin Center level.
+Result sources can be created at the organization level, the site collection level, or the site level.
+In this procedure, you create the result source at the organization level.
 This makes the result source available to any query rule that is created at the same level, and also to any query rule that is created for a site collection or site.

 For more info about result sources, see [Understanding result sources](https://office.microsoft.com/support/sharepoint-help/sharepointsearch/understanding-result-sources-HA102848849.aspx?CTT=5&amp;origin=HA103639370) and [Manage result sources](https://docs.microsoft.com/sharepoint/manage-result-sources).

-1. Verify that the user account that you use to perform this procedure is a global admin for the Microsoft 365 subscription that you want to configure.
+1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

-2. In the SharePoint Admin Center, in the Quick Launch, select **search**.
+2. Under **Search**, select **Open**.

-3. On the **search administration** page, select **Manage Result Sources**.
+3. Select **Manage Result Sources**.

 4. Select **New Result Source**.